6 Ways To Teach Kids Good Money Habits

 If you’re experiencing problems, getting money out in the open and demonstrating good money behaviours is vital to lowering kids stress levels and setting them up for a successful financial future.
 You can’t just tell them, you need to show them.

-Good money behaviours to demonstrate to kids:
+6 good money habits to demonstrate to kids:

-- Setting a budget at the kitchen table.
 You kids will see you writing out a budget.
 If you can get them to be part of it, even better.

-- Pay Day.
 If you use an envelope budget let them put the cash in the various envelopes.
 If you use different sub accounts, get them to help you transfer the money.

-- Paying Bills.
 After you’ve put the money in the various envelopes/accounts it’s time to take it out.
 Your kids can even help you pay the bills.
 Paying bills like electricity and gas can be part of a conversation about how to reduce

-- Writing a weekly menu/shopping list.
 This will make sure you don’t overspend your grocery budget.
 Take them shopping with you and add up the items as you buy them, it’ll be good for their maths skills.
 If the items add up to too much involve them in working out how you’re going to get it down.
 Maybe you can use different cheaper vegetables or meat, or choose home brands.

-- Looking for specials.
 If your kids know you have a $25 budget for take-away for example, let them help you look for how to maximise that.
 They might be able to find pizza or burger vouchers.

-- Saying No. If you kids know there is a budget they know why you’re saying no. You’re not just being mean, there is a reason behind it.
+If you kids know there is a budget they know why you’re saying no. You’re not just being mean, there is a reason behind it.

 - Should you tell your kids about your debt?